katungi/React-cli-section/readme.md

 Ink is a React.js framework that abstracts the tedious task of building CLI applications.

-Ink does not require any additional learning compared to Node.
+Ink does not need any extra learning compared to Node.
 If you are familiar with React, then you are good to go.

 Let's get started by building a simple Hello World application.

-To do this, we need React and Ink packages from npm.
+To do this, we need to React and Ink from npm.
 To make our work easier, Ink ships with a command to bootstrap a React CLI application.

 In your terminal type